Quick Answer

 Confirm the animal identifier used in your records and make sure it is consistent across all documents.

 Confirm the required order for identification records, vaccinations, testing, and certificate issuance for your route.
-Use this placeholder until confirmed: Add current timing rule after verification.
+The current timing rule must be verified from airline, official import/export, veterinary, or advisor records before use.

 List each possible item with dependencies and turnaround expectations based on official guidance.
-Use this placeholder where timing is unclear: Add current timing rule after verification.
+Any current timing rule must be verified from airline, official import/export, veterinary, or advisor records before use.

 Do not treat document labels as interchangeable.
 Confirm the correct path with both the origin authority and the destination authority, then save that confirmation in your project folder with date, route, and document name.